MacdonaldRobinson/FlexDotnetCMS/README.md

 # FlexDotnetCMS
 A powerful, flexible and easy to use ASP .NET CMS

-For More Details Please visit the project website at: http://macdonaldrobinson.github.io/FlexDotnetCMS/
+For More Details Please visit the project wiki at: https://github.com/MacdonaldRobinson/FlexDotnetCMS/wiki

 # Features
 - Ability to change the Page title, Meta Description, Meta Keywords, Link title ( Url Segment for the page )